harryharrold/performance/FullText.md

 > vaguely alluding to the cults, sects and heresies they’ve encountered and mostly dodging the responsibility of formulating
 > a new “ad-hoc” manifesto."

-Image: Heresy, cults, possibly witch burnings.
+Image: https://www.flickr.com/photos/matijagrguric/4436279464/ - a witch burning.

 Doesn't really slip off the tongue, does it?